JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 The software code however is built from the contributions of several individuals.
 For an accurate list of the names as well as contributions of each one, please visit [our webpage](https://juliadynamics.github.io/JuliaDynamics/people).

 ## Version numbers
-The version of DynamicalSystems.jl is a bit meaningless.
+The version of `DynamicalSystems` is a bit meaningless.
 The registered package has almost no source code.
 It only re-exports existing packages such as `ChaosTools`.
 For transparency, the packages and versions used to build the documentation you are reading now are:

 ```@setup MAIN